 Connecticut health insurance

 How healthy is living in Connecticut?
-According to United Health Foundation, pretty healthy -- the state ranked sixth in the group's 2012 edition of America's Health Rankings®.
+According to United Health Foundation, very healthy.
+The state ranked seventh in UHF's 2013 edition of America's Health Rankings®.

 For more details see the United Health Foundation’s latest findings on Connecticut.

 Trust for America’s Health is another source for key Connecticut health quality findings.

 In addition, 2010’s federal health reform, the Affordable Care Act (ACA), included the creation of a prevention fund to provide more than $16 billion over the next 10 years to invest in effective, proven prevention efforts, like childhood obesity prevention and tobacco cessation, and the site has a report on how it impacts Connecticut here.

 State snapshot too large?
 Get county-by-county health rankings for Connecticut, from the Robert Wood Johnson Foundation and the Population Health Institute at the University of Wisconsin.

 Does Connecticut have